Ada-Developers-Academy/core-unit-2/api-1-setup-read/flask-setup.md

 ### `requirements.txt`

-Python projects will conventionally record all of their project dependencies in a file named `requirements.txt`.
+Python projects conventionally record all of their project dependencies in a file named `requirements.txt`.

-These files will list the exact packages and their version numbers to download and install into this environment.
+These files list the exact packages and their version numbers to download and install into this environment.

 Here is a sample `requirements.txt` for a Flask project: